Dylan-Kakkanad/Dylan-Kakkanad.github.io/_posts/2025-03-17-automating-and-enhancing-email-workflows.md

 ---

-*For more information about my technical background and other projects, please contact me at [your-email@example.com] or view my portfolio at [your-portfolio-url].*
+*For more information about my technical background and other projects, please contact me at [dylanjk@bu.edu] or view my portfolio at [dylan-kakkanad.github.io].*